Setting up a Replica Server (Stratum 1)¶

 - Squid frontend

 Squid should be used as a frontend to Apache, configured as a reverse proxy.
 It is recommended to run it on the same machine as Apache to reduce the number of points of failure.
-Alternatively, separate Squid server machines may be configured in load-balance mode forwarding to the Apache server, but note that if any of them are down the entire service will be considered down by CernVM-FS clients.
+In that case caching can be disabled for the data (since there’s no need to store it again on the same disk), but caching is helpful for the geo api calls.
+Alternatively, separate Squid server machines may be configured in a round-robin DNS and each forward to the Apache server, but note that if any of them are down the entire service will be considered down by CernVM-FS clients.
 The Squid frontend should listen on ports 80 and 8000.
 The more RAM that the operating system can use for file system caching, the better.

 Note: Port 8000 might be assigned to